amazon-connect/amazon-connect-realtime-transcription/README.md

 ### Easy Setup
 - Clone the github repo into your account.
-- Create an S3 bucket and upload the deployment/ folder into it
+- Create an S3 bucket and upload the `deployment/` folder into it
-    - Open the cloudformation.yaml file and copy the S3 url on it's detail page
+    - Open the `cloudformation.yaml` file and copy the S3 url on it's detail page
 - Go to CloudFormation and select 'Create Stack'.
     - Create the stack from an S3 url and paste the url from the cloudformation.yaml file
     - Fill in the parameters for the stack.
 The existingS3BucketName and existingS3Path should be the ones created above that contain all the deployment related code.
-- While the stack is building, go to the Amazon Connect console and ensure that your Amazon Connect instance has the "live media streaming" feature enabled by following the [Amazon Connect documentation](https://docs.aws.amazon.com/connect/latest/userguide/customer-voice-streams.html) for "Enable Live Media Streaming"
+- While the stack is building, go to the Amazon Connect AWS console and ensure that your Amazon Connect instance has the "live media streaming" feature enabled by following the [Amazon Connect documentation](https://docs.aws.amazon.com/connect/latest/userguide/customer-voice-streams.html) for "Enable Live Media Streaming"
-- Once the stack is complete, go to the S3 bucket that was created to download the Contact Flows you want to use in your solution.
-(See the [Project Variations](#project-variations) section to decide which Contact Flows to use)
+- Once the stack is complete, go to the S3 bucket that was created to download the Contact Flow.
-- Log into your Amazon Connect instance and import the Contact Flow(s) you want to use
+- Log into your Amazon Connect instance and import the Contact Flow.
 - In your Amazon Connect instance, claim a Phone Number and assign the Contact Flow you created to it and call the number.
 Depending on the settings in the KvsTranscriber Lambda Function, the audio will be saved in S3 and the transcriptions will be visible in DynamoDB

 ### Building the project
 The lambda code is designed to be built with Gradle.
 All requisite dependencies are captured in the `build.gradle` file.
 The code also depends on the [AWS Kinesis Video Streams Parser Library](https://github.com/aws/amazon-kinesis-video-streams-parser-library) which has been built into a jar can be found in the jars folder.
 Simply use `gradle build` to build the zip that can be deployed as an AWS Lambda application.
 After running `gradle build`, the updated zip file can be found in the `build/distributions` folder

-## Project Variations
-There are 3 main variations to this project: streaming customer audio once the customer is in queue, streaming customer audio once the agent answers the call, and streaming customer audio to create a voice mail solution.
-- Streaming customer audio while the customer is in the queue
-    - To enable streaming once in queue, you will want to use the kvsStreamingSampleFlowWithNoWhisper Contact Flow since it starts video streaming in the main Contact Flow
-    - You will also need to set the `START_SELECTOR_TYPE` environment variable in the KvsTranscriber Lambda function to `FRAGMENT_NUMBER`
-- Streaming customer audio once the agent answers the call
-    - You will need both kvsStreamingSampleFlowWithWhisper and agentWhisperKvsStreamingSampleFlow Contact Flows.
-Be sure to import and publish the agentWhisperKvsStreamingSampleFlow Contact Flow first since the kvsStreamingSampleFlowWithWhisper one depends on it.
-    - You will also need to set the `START_SELECTOR_TYPE` environment variable in the KvsTranscriber Lambda function to `NOW`
-- Streaming customer audio to create a voice mail solution
-    - Before importing the Contact Flows, you need to create a queue called 'Voice Mail Queue'.
-It is recommended to create an Hours of Operation object that is open 24/7 so customers can always leave a voice mail.
-Reference the [Amazon Connect documentation](https://docs.aws.amazon.com/connect/latest/adminguide/connect-queues.html) to create Queues and Hours of Operation objects.
-    - You will need both the voiceMailQueueFlow and kvsStreamingFlowForVoiceMail Contact Flows.
-Be sure to import and publish the voiceMailQueueFlow Contact Flow first since the kvsStreamingFlowForVoiceMail flow depends on it.
-    - You will also need to set the `START_SELECTOR_TYPE` environment variable in the KvsTranscriber Lambda function to `NOW`

 ### Lambda Environment Variables
 This Lambda Function has environment variables that control its behavior: